 This larger ground-floor room can host group discussions and workshops for up to 50 participants.

-This room is suitable for up to 8 participants and is especially equipped with state-of-the-art video and phone conferencing equipment.
+- This room is suitable for up to 8 participants and is specially equipped with state-of-the-art video and phone conferencing equipment.

 - Foyer 1

 This uniquely designed space can be flexibly arranged for a reception, a lecture, or a dinner for up to 250 participants.

 The room used today as a lounge is the former study of the Chairman of the State Council of the GDR.
 Walter Ulbricht and Erich Honecker, among others, worked here.

 Auditorium 4 is the former Diplomats Hall of the State Council.
 This fixed-seat lecture hall can now host up to 92 participants.

 The former map room now offers the perfect setting for exclusive programmes and events with up to 50 participants.
 From 1999 to 2001, when the former State Council building was being used as the Federal Chancellery, this room was the office of the then German Federal Chancellor Gerhard Schröder.

 - Palace View

 This smaller conference room offers a view of the newly reconstructed Berlin Palace and is suitable for exclusive meetings or workshops for up to 50 participants.